 - Lab and x-ray - offsite facilities:

-Payment for any lab work or x-rays are the responsibility of the student.
+Payment for any lab work, including pap lab fees or x-rays are the responsibility of the student.

 - Immunizations and TB tests

 The Student Health Service provides referrals at the student's expense to medical specialties in the community.